Jennifer McIlwrath Hurst

 Student, University of St Andrews

-I'm a fourth year Ancient History and Archaeology student at St Andrews University.
-Although archaeology is my main passion, my research was in Medieval Heresy and Inquisition, combining practical GIS and mapping skills commonly used in archaeology, textual analysis, and data analysis, to experiment with alternative ways of presenting historical research.
+I'm an Ancient History and Archaeology graduate from St Andrews University, and Oxford University.
+My laidlaw research was in Medieval Heresy and Inquisition, combining practical GIS and mapping skills commonly used in archaeology, textual analysis, and data analysis, to experiment with alternative ways of presenting historical research.
+However, my current interests lie in studying craft networks and technological exchange in the Ancient Aegean, as well as the influence of marginalised people in the historical record on them.

 Anna Harris (she/her)